jeffreyevans/measures/README.md

 	5. For intervention observsation, calculate the pre-intervention temporal distance (using Dynamic Time Warpping) for each n=100 candiate controls.
 Select one control observsation with the smallest temporal distance.

-3.  **Creation of *y* parameters and model design matrix**

-Note; these processing steps are implementing in the [BuildTreatments](https://github.com/jeffreyevans/measures/blob/master/R/BuildTreatments.R) script.
+3.  **Creation of *y* parameters and model design matrix** - These processing steps are implementing in the [BuildTreatments](https://github.com/jeffreyevans/measures/blob/master/R/BuildTreatments.R) script.

     1. For "current" paramter, calcualte the expected median LAI and fCOV for the growing seasions (or non-raniy season) representing the last year of data in the timeseries.